kubernetes/community/contributors/design-proposals/api-machinery/customresource-conversion-webhook.md

 4. If the user rolls forward again, then custom resources will be served again.

-If a user does not use the webhook feature but uses the versioned schema, additionalPrinterColumns, and/or subresources and rollback to a version that does not support them per version, any value set per version will be ignored and only values in top level spec.* will be honor.
+If a user does not use the webhook feature but uses the versioned schema, additionalPrinterColumns, and/or subresources and rollback to a version that does not support them per-version, any value set per-version will be ignored and only values in top level spec.* will be honor.

 Please note that any of the fields added in this design that is not supported in previous kubernetes releases can be removed on an update operation (e.g. status update).
 The kubernetes release where defined the types but gate them with an alpha feature gate, however, can keep these fields but ignore there value.